theupdateframework/pep-on-pypi-with-tuf/README.rst

 Repository Attacks Prevented by TUF
 -----------------------------------

-* Arbitrary software installation: An attacker installs anything they want on the client system.
+* **Arbitrary software installation**: An attacker installs anything they want on the client system.
 That is, an attacker can provide arbitrary files in response to download requests and the files will not be detected as illegitimate.

-* Rollback attacks: An attacker presents a software update system with older files than those the client has already seen, causing the client to use files older than those the client knows about.
+* **Rollback attacks**: An attacker presents a software update system with older files than those the client has already seen, causing the client to use files older than those the client knows about.

-* Indefinite freeze attacks: An attacker continues to present a software update system with the same files the client has already seen.
+* **Indefinite freeze attacks**: An attacker continues to present a software update system with the same files the client has already seen.
 The result is that the client does not know that new files are available.

-* Endless data attacks: An attacker responds to a file download request with an endless stream of data, causing harm to clients (e.g., a disk partition filling up or memory exhaustion).
+* **Endless data attacks**: An attacker responds to a file download request with an endless stream of data, causing harm to clients (e.g., a disk partition filling up or memory exhaustion).

-* Slow retrieval attacks: An attacker responds to clients with a very slow stream of data that essentially results in the client never continuing the update process.
+* **Slow retrieval attacks**: An attacker responds to clients with a very slow stream of data that essentially results in the client never continuing the update process.

-* Extraneous dependencies attacks: An attacker indicates to clients that in order to install the software they wanted, they also need to install unrelated software.
+* **Extraneous dependencies attacks**: An attacker indicates to clients that in order to install the software they wanted, they also need to install unrelated software.
 This unrelated software can be from a trusted source but may have known vulnerabilities that are exploitable by the attacker.

-* Mix-and-match attacks: An attacker presents clients with a view of a repository that includes files that never existed together on the repository at the same time.
+* **Mix-and-match attacks**: An attacker presents clients with a view of a repository that includes files that never existed together on the repository at the same time.
 This can result in, for example, outdated versions of dependencies being installed.

-* Wrong software installation: An attacker provides a client with a trusted file that is not the one the client wanted.
+* **Wrong software installation**: An attacker provides a client with a trusted file that is not the one the client wanted.

-* Malicious mirrors preventing updates: An attacker in control of one repository mirror is able to prevent users from obtaining updates from other, good mirrors.
+* **Malicious mirrors preventing updates**: An attacker in control of one repository mirror is able to prevent users from obtaining updates from other, good mirrors.

-* Vulnerability to key compromises: An attacker who is able to compromise a single key or less than a given threshold of keys can compromise clients.
+* **Vulnerability to key compromises**: An attacker who is able to compromise a single key or less than a given threshold of keys can compromise clients.
   This includes relying on a single online key (such as only being protected by SSL) or a single offline key (such as most software update systems use to